gsdlab/clafer/README.md

                                           desugared Clafer models.
 Use
                                           '--tooldir' to override the default
                                           location of these tools.
-     --nr --noalloyruncommand             For usage with partial instances:
-                                          Don't generate the alloy 'run show
-                                          for ... ' command, and rename @.ref with unique names  ('alloy' mode
-                                          only).
      --tooldir=DIR                        Specify the tools directory
                                           ('validate' only).
 Default: 'tools/'.
   -a --alloy-mapping                      Generate mapping to Alloy source